Maine Celebrates Its First Indigenous Peoples Day

 Fiona Hopper, lead social studies teacher and Wabanaki Studies Coordinator for Portland Public Schools, was on hand for the morning celebration.
 Hopper has worked with the school system to better integrate Wabanaki and Native American history into school programing.
-She said shifting the narrative to focus on Indigenous Peoples, rather than on European explorers, is more historically accurate.

 “The history here starts with contact, which a certain kind of history starts - a history of colonization, and the brutality of that, but that’s not the actual history of this area,“ she said.

 John Dennis, cultural director for the Aroostook Band of Micmacs, led a prayer to open the day’s celebration.
 He said addressing that history, and marking it with an Indigenous Peoples Day, might start to repair some of the hurt visited upon native peoples by Columbus and the colonists that came to the Americas.
 “I guess what I want is for them to just look at us as humans again.
 As people,” said Dennis.

 Updated Oct.
 15, 2019 at 9:32 p.m.
 ET.